top of page

 In March of 2020, all hell broke loose.

 Wineries closed, opened, closed.
 Customers watched their cellars dwindle.
-Then, a spark of hope: curbside pick-up became a thing, then parking-lot pick ups, then home deliveries.
+Then, a spark of hope: curbside pick-up became a thing, then parking-lot pick-ups, then home deliveries.
 But the rules changed weekly.
 It was impossible to keep up.

 A year later, I really started to hate Support Virginia Wineries During Covid.
 The name, not the people.
-And I noticed that even though the people had every opportunity to switch over to bourbon during the troubles (who would have blamed them?), they stuck with wine.
+Coincidentally, I noticed that even though Virginia wine fans had been given every opportunity to switch over to bourbon (and who would have blamed them?), they stuck with wine.
 Some wineries even whispered that they were having an excellent year.
 Customers had really come through for them.
 There sure was a lotta love there.
-Love.
+A lotta...Love.
 Hey.

 Information flies through that Facebook group now, it's so busy.
 It flows so fast that good intel gets lost.
 So I launched this website to capture it.
 Amazing what a community can create.